| Title: | Probabilistic Reconciliation via Conditioning |

 A list containing the reconciled forecasts.
 The list has the following named elements:

-) containing the reconciled samples for the upper time series;
+upper_rec_samples: (only if return_upper = TRUE) a matrix (n_upper x num_samples) containing the reconciled samples for the upper time series.

 Zambon, L., Azzimonti, D. & Corani, G. (2024).
 Efficient probabilistic reconciliation of forecasts for real-valued and count time series.
 Statistics and Computing 34 (1), 21. doi:10.1007/s11222-023-10343-y.